pm-pl/WorldProtect/README.md

 * unlock - anybody can place/break blocks
-* protect - players in the _authorized_ list or, if the list is empty, players with **wp.cmd.protect.auth** permission can place/break blocks.
+* protect - players in the _authorized_ list or, if the list is empty, players with **worldprotect.cmd.protect.auth** permission can place/break blocks.
 * lock - nobody (even *ops*) is allowed to place/break blocks.

-Some items are able to modify a world by being consume (i.e. do not need to be placed).
+Some items are able to modify a world by being consumed (i.e. do not need to be placed).
 For example, _bonemeal_, _water or lava buckets_.
 To prevent this type of griefing, you can use the **banitem** feature.